Billy Wallace (socialite)

 William Euan Wallace (7 February 1927 – 4 February 1977) was a British leading socialite of the 1950s whose close friendship with Princess Margaret caused open speculation about a possible engagement.

 Background and early life

-The Wallace family were inheritors of the fortune of William Baird and Company, a nineteenth century family firm of coal and ironmasters who became one of Britain’s richest families.
+The Wallace family were inheritors of the fortune of William Baird and Company, a nineteenth century family firm of coal and ironmasters from Lanarkshire who became one of Britain’s richest families.

 Wallace’s father, Euan Wallace was a Conservative MP and minister in the Chamberlain government.
 He married Lady Idina Sackville in 1913, retaining custody of their two sons following their divorce in 1919.
 He then remarried to Wallace’s mother Barbara Lutyens, the daughter of architect Edwin Lutyens in 1920.
 They had three sons, of whom Wallace was the youngest.

-The Wallaces’ mingled with high society and associated with the British royal family.
-As child he featured in society magazines and picnicked with Princesses Elizabeth and Margaret.
+The Wallaces mingled with high society and associated with the British royal family.
+As a child he featured in society magazines and picnicked with Princesses Elizabeth and Margaret.